Convex cores for actions on finite-rank median algebras: Introduction.

 We are now ready to state the main result of this paper.
 For a more canonical (though more technical) result that is roughly equivalent to Theorem~\ref{cores intro}, we refer the reader to Theorem~\ref{abstract core}.

 \begin{thmintro} Let $M$ be a finite-rank median algebra.
-Let $G$ be a finitely generated group acting on $M$ by median automorphisms without wall inversions.
-Then: \begin{enumerate} \item there exists a nonempty, $G$--invariant, convex subset $C\cu M$ such that $G\acts C$ is essential; \item $G\acts M$ is essential if and only if $G\acts M$ is minimal. \end{enumerate} \end{thmintro}
+Let $G\acts M$ be an action by median automorphisms without wall inversions.
+Then: \begin{enumerate} \item $G\acts M$ is essential if and only if $G\acts M$ is minimal; \item if $G$ is finitely generated, there exists a nonempty, $G$--invariant, convex subset $C\cu M$ such that $G\acts C$ is essential. \end{enumerate} \end{thmintro}

 When $M$ is the vertex set of a $\CAT$ cube complex $X$, the subset $C$ is $G$--equivariantly isomorphic to the \emph{essential core} of Caprace and Sageev \cite[Subsection~3.3]{CS}.
 Thus, Theorem~\ref{cores intro} implies that the essential core embeds into $X$ in this case (cf.\ Propositions~3.5 and~3.12 in \cite{CS}).